 (n.) a mass of water or ice suspended in the air

-It’s presumed that Old English speakers were quick to notice that thick, heavy, dark-grey rainclouds (the type anyone living in England knows an awful lot about) looked, well, a lot like thick, heavy, dark-grey masses of stone.
-Consequently the Old English word clúd gained a second meteorological meaning, and by the early fourteenth century this meaning had all but replaced the older one entirely; from the Middle English period onwards, clúd (or clod as it was spelled by then) was being used almost exclusively used to refer to clouds.
-And it’s this meaning that has remained in use ever since.
+It’s presumed that Old English speakers were quick to notice that thick, heavy, dark-grey rainclouds (the type anyone living in England knows an awful lot about) looked a lot like thick, heavy, dark-grey masses of stone.
+Consequently, Old English word clúd gained a second meaning, and by the early fourteenth century this meaning had all but replaced the older one entirely; from the Middle English period onwards, clúd (or clod, as it was spelled by then) was being used almost exclusively used to refer to clouds.
+It’s this meaning that has remained in use ever since.

 It might seem like an odd connection, but it’s by no means alone.
 When the word cumulus first appeared in English in the mid-1600s, it referred to a mound or pile of something—or, in the words of the Oxford English Dictionary, to “the conical top of a heaped measure”, like a piled spoonful of flour.
 Etymologically, cumulus is derived from a Latin word for ‘heap’, and is a relative of words like accumulation and cumulate.